 A block diagram of the 16-bit Timer/Counter is shown below.
 CPU accessible I/O Registers, including I/O bits and I/O pins, are shown in bold.
-The device-specific I/O Register and bit locations are listed in Register Description.
+The device-specific I/O Register and bit locations are listed in Register Description on page 102.
 For the actual placement of I/O pins, refer to the Pin Configurations description.